gboeing/street-network-models/README.md

 Load each GraphML file saved in step 1.3 and add SRTM and ASTER elevation attributes to each node by querying the VRTs then resave the GraphML to disk.

-For each country, open each saved graph's GraphML file, extract the nodes' x and y coordinates and append to a DataFrame of all nodes for the country.
-Save all the node coordinates for each country to disk in the data folder, one csv file per country.

-Steps 2.2 - 2.4 are performed in the `aster-srtm` and `google` subfolders to download elevation data for each node from GeoNames ASTER and SRTM APIs and Google Maps Elevation API.
-You need API keys.

 #### 2.2.
 Google Elevation

 ##### 2.2.1.
 Cluster nodes